 - Do not use a pointing device or activate any other device that interrupts operation while the system is starting or stopping. - Back up your work regularly.
-Copy files to floppy, tape, or network drives. - Use a virus-scanning program (such as the VirusScan or Norton AntiVirus program included with your computer) to check the integrity of your files and operating system.
-Since new viruses appear frequently, you will also want to update the program's virus definitions from time to time; updates are on the Web at www.networkassociates.com for VirusScan, or www.symantec.com for Norton AntiVirus. - Check your disk using the scandisk utility (Windows 98) or the Tools tab in the disk's Properties window (Windows 2000 or XP).
+Copy files to floppy, CD-RW, or network drives. - Use a virus-scanning program (such as the Norton AntiVirus program included with your computer) to check the integrity of your files and operating system.
+Since new viruses appear frequently, you will also want to update the program's virus definitions from time to time; updates are on the Web at www.symantec.com for Norton AntiVirus. - Check your disk using the Tools tab in the disk's Properties window.